 Southeast lacks only one thing: connecting roads.
 The lack of pavement between the area's communities presents obvious challenges to four-wheeled transport.
-The isolation and the wet weather keep people from moving in; otherwise Southeast Alaska would probably be as densely populated as Seattle.
+The isolation and the wet weather discourage people from moving in.
 To help remedy the transportation question, Alaskans created the Alaska Marine Highway System, a network of passenger and vehicle ferries, some of which have staterooms, observation decks, video theaters, arcades, cafeterias, cocktail lounges, and heated, glass-enclosed solariums.

-Southeast's natural beauty and abundance of wildlife have made it one of the world's fastest-growing cruise destinations.
-About 25 big cruise ships ply the Inside Passage—once the traditional route to the Klondike goldfields and today the centerpiece of many Alaska cruises—during the height of summer.
-A number of smaller ships—some locally owned—also cruise through.
+Southeast's natural beauty and abundance of wildlife have made it a popular cruise destination.
+About 25 big ships ply the Inside Passage—once the traditional route to the Klondike goldfields and today the centerpiece of many Alaska cruises—during the height of summer.
+Smaller ships (some locally owned) also cruise through.
 Regular air service to Southeast is available from the Lower 48 states and other parts of Alaska.

 Residents—some from other states, some who can trace their ancestors back to the gold-rush days, and some whose ancestors came over the Bering Land Bridge from Asia thousands of years ago—are an adventurous bunch.
 The rough-and-tumble spirit of Southeast often combines with a worldly sophistication: those who fish for a living might also be artists, Forest Service workers may run a bed-and-breakfast on the side, and homemakers may be Native dance performers.